 This installation should be performed by a qualified or professional person only.
 Working with your vehicle's power system can be dangerous.
 Consult a professional for guidance.

 While in Standby mode, you can retrieve recordings from the dashcam.
 In Standby mode, the dashcam draws a current of 34 mA.

 To hardwire the camera to the fuse box, use the following equipment:

-The hardwire kit includes three wires:
+The hardwire kit includes two wires and a dashcam connector:

 a black ground wire for a metal ground bolt

 a red wire to connect the dashcam to power

 a cable with a barrel connector to connect to the dashcam

 Check the owner's manual of the vehicle to find the fuse box, which may be located in different places depending on the vehicle model.
 Remove the plastic panel to access the fuse box.
 Open the fuse box by lifting a tab and pulling it toward you or with a trimming tool.

 Use a circuit tester to test which fuse is constant.
 A fuse that is constant stays on when the car is off.